federicaciuffo/aws-application-networking-k8s/docs/guides/deploy.md

     ```

 **Set up IAM permissions**

+We use AWS IAM Roles for Service Accounts (IRSA) to assign the Controller necessary permissions via a ServiceAccount.

 1. Create an IAM OIDC provider: See [Creating an IAM OIDC provider for your cluster](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) for details.
     ```bash